Vivariums are a true naturalistic slice of life.

-In a simple plant terrarium, a high relative humidity is usually achieved with a complete seal on the container, but if you’re keeping animals then an airtight seal is not such a good idea…
+In a simple plant terrarium, high relative humidity is usually achieved with a complete seal on the container.
+But if you’re keeping animals, then an airtight seal is not such a good idea…

-That being said, without a full seal you’ll get some moisture loss, so you’ll need a system to replace it.
+So without a full seal, you’ll get some moisture loss, so you’ll need a system to replace it.

 These come in the form of misting systems.

 Essentially a system of pumps and nozzles which can be programmed to periodically spray your vivarium down with a light mist/fog – giving a nice even watering and boost in humidity.